Since 1998, we’ve been working to improve the health of Beninese women, men and children.

 - In the past, Jhpiego carried out programs focused on reproductive health and HIV/AIDS.

-- Today, Jhpiego is implementing two awards in Benin in the areas of malaria and family planning.
+- Today, Jhpiego is working in Benin in the areas of malaria and family planning.

 Our Work in Benin

-Impact Malaria is a global project of the U.S. President’s Malaria Initiative to reduce mortality and morbidity caused by malaria.
+Impact Malaria is a global project of the U.S. President’s Malaria Initiative (PMI) to reduce mortality and morbidity caused by malaria.
 Implemented by a consortium of organizations led by PSI, the project is funded by the U.S. Agency for International Development.
 In close collaboration with the National Malaria Control Program, other sections of the Ministry of Health and various implementing partners, Impact Malaria is designed to improve malaria service delivery via the following objectives: 1) improve the quality of and access to malaria case management and prevention of malaria in pregnancy; 2) improve the quality of and access to other malaria drug-based approaches and provide support to pilot/scale up newer malaria drug-based approaches; and 3) provide global technical leadership, support operational research and advance program learning.
+In Benin, the project focuses primarily on improving services for malaria in pregnancy, in particular during antenatal care (ANC).
+In collaboration with PMI, the project is conducting a study of Group ANC, a service delivery model in which women with pregnancies of similar gestational age are brought together for ANC, combining information sharing, education and peer support.

 Accelerating Uptake of Expanded Method Mix